Connect with us

 Comments

 St. John’sSt.
-John’s added top perimeter talents Kadary Richmond and Deivon Smith, despite the notable departure of Joel Soriano.
+John’s added elite perimeter talents Kadary Richmond and Deivon Smith.
+We have both rated in the top 20 nationally.
+Despite the notable departure of Joel Soriano I think Zuby Ejiofor could be one of the elite sleepers nationally that steps into a staring role.
 Their depth and talent level remain high, setting the stage for a competitive season.
-St. John’s is a top 15 talented team with a hall of fame coach.
+St. John’s is a top 15 talented team with a hall of fame coach in my opinion so that normally works itself out.

-XavierXavier’s success hinges on Zach Freemantle‘s recovery.
-Hugley’s potential adds depth if Freemantle struggles.
+XavierXavier’s success hinges on Zach Freemantle and Jerome Hunter‘s recovery.
+John Hugley adds some depth if Freemantle struggles in his return.
+Overall this team is very deep.
 Sean Miller has successfully developed mid-major talents Quincy Olivari and Souley Boum, with Ryan Conwell likely to follow.

-ButlerThad Matta is a strong coach, aiming for Butler’s first NCAA appearance under him.
-Jahmyl Telfort returns, placing Butler on the bubble.
+ButlerThad Matta is a good coach, aiming for Butler’s first NCAA appearance under him.
+Jahmyl Telfort returns with Pierre Brooks, giving Butler some continuity which should keep them in the a similar ranking as last season.
+I don’t see much if any improvement however.

 VillanovaEric Dixon is one of the nation’s best players but lacks a strong supporting cast.
 Villanova has underachieved in preseason rankings under Neptune, showing the absence of Jay Wright.

 DePaulDePaul’s recruiting class, led by David Skogman, Isaiah Rivera, and N.J.
 Benson, offers promise.
-Despite last year’s struggles, Chris Holtmann’s coaching expertise could lead to a big turnaround season.
+Despite last year’s struggles, Chris Holtmann’s coaching should lead to a big turnaround season.

-Seton HallNIL issues are apparent after winning the NIT and losing Kadary Richmond to a rival.
+Seton HallNIL issues seem apparent after winning the NIT and losing Kadary Richmond to an in conference rival.
 Replacements in the portal don’t seem strong.
-Dylan Addae-Wusu (2.3 ADJeff) might be their best player and that’s an issue.
+Dylan Addae-Wusu (2.3 ADJeff) or Chaunce Jenkins might be their best player, and that’s an issue.
+It’s a bit sad as Holloway has proven to be a solid a very good coach.
+I’d like to see alums stay at their schools, but this situation might now allow for that.

 More in College Basketball